wilofice/orion/tasks.md

 9) Gemini must have a way to handle a context per user
 10) Gemini must respond in french
 11) Gemini must know user preferences about timezones, language, and other settings
+12) in orchestration_service.py, we need to update the handle_chat_request method.
+    - We need to remove this condition "while current_turn < turn_limit:" .
+In fact we need to continue querying gemini until we get a final response.
+If it is a function call, we need to execute the function and then continue querying gemini until we get a final response.
+13) I found the current python files too long, we need to split them in smaller files.
+Don't forget to update the imports.
+Don't modify the functionality of the code, just split the files.